Alaska Permanent Fund sees slight return for first quarter

-ANCHORAGE, Alaska (AP) — Alaska Permanent Fund Corp. officials say the returns for the first quarter of the 2019 fiscal year were less than desirable, ending the period with a balance of more than $63.9 billion.
+ANCHORAGE, Alaska (AP) — Returns for the Alaska Permanent Fund were less than desirable for the first quarter of the 2019 fiscal year, ending the period with a balance of more than $63.9 billion, officials said.

-The Alaska Journal of Commerce reports fund managers generated a 2.13 percent return, with investments producing $846 million in statutory net income.
+Alaska Permanent Fund Corp. managers generated a 2.13 percent return, with investments producing $846 million in statutory net income, the Alaska Journal of Commerce reported Tuesday.

-CEO Angela Rodell says the return highlights the significance of having a well-diversified investment portfolio and “meaningful allocations to private market assets.”
+CEO Angela Rodell said the return highlights the significance of having a well-diversified investment portfolio and “meaningful allocations to private market assets.”

-The fund’s balance was $931 million less than the nearly $64.9 billion at the start of the quarter, largely because of the money appropriated for the first time from the Earnings Reserve Account to fund state government operations.
+“As the market becomes increasingly volatile, it is more important than ever to remember we invest with a 10-, 25-, 50-year or longer time horizon,” Rodell said.
+“Our APFC team continues to be focused on building real financial wealth and resources for the State of Alaska.”

 Most Read Business Stories